jbaker8935/switcheroo/design.md

   scheduling AI work, and updating menu enable flags.
 - Provides the menu activation entry point so icons and keyboard shortcuts can trigger resets, puzzle navigation, hints, or difficulty changes.
+- Sets AI difficulty to STANDARD by default when entering puzzle mode to provide an appropriate challenge level for puzzle solving.

 ### Board and Move Validation (`board.c/.h`)
 - Encapsulates the 8x4 board grid, piece states, and swap flags.